 Genome Science Training Program

 The Genome Science Training Program (GSTP) at the University of Michigan provides support for pre and postdoctoral training at the interface of statistical, computational, and molecular genetics under support from the National Human Genome Research Institute of the National Institutes of Health.

-Since its inception in 1995, the Program has supported ninety-five trainees, and is supporting thirteen during the 2018-2019 academic year.
+Since its inception in 1995, the Program has supported one-hundred twenty-two trainees, and is supporting thirteen during the 2019-2020 academic year.
 Funding usually is for an initial two years of support with a third year of support possible on a competitive basis .
 United States citizens and permanent residents are eligible to apply.
 Pre-doctoral trainees can be new applicants to a relevant University of Michigan graduate program (Biostatistics, Epidemiology, Human Genetics, and Bioinformatics, from the departments of the other participating faculty in Biological Chemistry, Ecology and Evolutionary Biology, Environmental Health Sciences, Microbiology and Immunology, Nutritional Sciences, and Statistics) or continuing Michigan students at any stage in their graduate studies.

 Predoctoral trainees are expected to undertake a core curriculum of the training program.
 Predoctoral trainees are provided with full tuition (two semesters) and a stipend ($26,352 in 2022-2023).
 They also receive travel funds towards attendance at a scientific meeting.